Tottenham (constituency): Since 1950

 During its modern period of existence, Tottenham has been won consistently by the Labour Party; however, one member in the early 1960s, Alan Brown, defected to become independent in opposition and then, crossing the floor, became a Conservative.
 Brown failed by a wide margin to win re-election in 1964.
 The closest result since 1950 was in 1987 when the Labour Party candidate Bernie Grant retained the seat by 8.2% of the vote ahead of the Conservatives.
 The first by-election to Tottenham occurred in 2000 due to Grant's death, which saw Labour, with new candidate David Lammy, retain the seat with a reduced majority.

-In 1966, 12% of the constiuency were born in the New Commonwealth.
+In 1966, 12% of the constituency were born in the New Commonwealth.
 In 1971, 25.3% of the constituency were non-White.
 In 1981, 35.7% of the constituency were non-White.
 The constituency had the highest concentration of those born in the Mediterranean New Commonwealth (7.2% of the population) in 1981.

 In 2005 and 2010 – reflecting a national swing – the runner-up was a Liberal Democrat candidate.

 The re-election of Lammy in 2015 made the seat the twelfth-safest of Labour's 232 seats by percentage of majority; and third-safest in London.
 In 2017, Lammy was re-elected with 81.6% of the vote and a 70.1% majority, making Tottenham the safest seat for any party in Greater London.

 At the 2016 EU referendum on continuing British membership of the European Union, 76.2% of the constituency voted to remain.